ONLY HERE

 heard of us!

-The beer can trace its roots back to 1822 when Samuel Allsopp and Job Goodhead brewed the first Burton India Pale Ale in a teapot.
+Double Diamond can trace its roots back to 1822, when Samuel Allsopp and Job Goodhead brewed the first Burton India Pale Ale in a teapot.

 "Beer-heads alert!
 Double diamonds being served in London after 30 years."